canvasxyz/canvas/docs/index.md

 distributed web applications.
 It builds on work from projects including IPFS, OrbitDB, and other peer-to-peer databases.

-We've published some of our research as technical presentations here:
+We've published some of our technical presentations here:

 - [Merklizing the Key/Value Store for Fun and Profit](https://joelgustafson.com/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit)
 - [Introduction to Causal Logs](https://joelgustafson.com/posts/2024-09-30/introduction-to-causal-logs)